Updated June 11, 2026

-New to Claude?
-Choose the path that fits how you work.
-Takes 2 minutes to orient yourself.
+Choose the path that matches how you work.
+Two minutes to orient.

 Knowledge Worker / Ops / PM